air17/cutaway-backend/README.md

 # Cutaway Backend

-REST API server for [Cutaway](https://github.com/cutaway-inc/cutaway) powered by FastAPI and SQLAlchemy.
+REST API server for [Cutaway](https://github.com/cutaway-inc/cutaway) (business card with elements of a social network) powered by FastAPI and SQLAlchemy.

 ## Install